seamplex/feenox/doc/sds.md

 Besides ODEs, algebraic expressions are a must if one will be dealing with arbitrary functions in general and spatial distributions in particular---which is essentially what PDE solvers are for.
 If a piece of software wants to allow features ranging from comparing numerical results with analytical expression to converting material properties from a system of units to another one in a straightforward way for the user (either an actual human being or a computer creating an input file), it ought to be able to handle algebraic expressions.

-Appropriately handling algebraic expressions leads to fulfilling the Unix rule of least surprise.
+Appropriately handling algebraic expressions leads to fulfilling the Unix rule of least surprise (@sec:least-surprise).
 If the user needs to define a function $f(x) = 1/2 \cdot x^2$, all she has to do is write

 ```feenox
 f(x) = 1/2 * x^2